grascii/grascii/docs/gsearch.rst

 dictionary, or a colon followed by the name of an installed dictionary.
 Ex: ``:preanniversary``.

+.. option:: --show-dictionary

+Show the dictionary containing each search result.

 .. option:: --no-sort

 Do not sort the search results.